-So, you have decided to purchase a trampoline and bounce up and down as high as you can.
+So, you have decided to purchase a trampoline so your family can have more fun outside.
 Before you enjoy this fun filled jumping contraption, you first have to assemble it yourself…… Unless of course, you have the trampoline delivered to your backyard already assembled.
 With the help of a couple of people or by yourself you can easily assemble your trampoline in no time.

 Here is a guide that will help you assemble the trampoline easier.